Budibase/website/content/portals/templates/Employee Portal App/index.md

 ### Process automation

-Employee portals are the perfect platforms for automating internal processes.
+Our employee portal template is the perfect solution for automating internal processes.
 The goal of any internal portal is to empower employees to carry out their own admin tasks.
 Automation makes this a reality.

 With Budibase, you can trigger a wide range of automations, from any in-app action.
 For instance, you could notify finance teams when an employee submits new payment details.
 Use our built-in JavaScript editor to add additional functionality to your app.